Super Nintendo World

-(stylized in all caps) is a themed area at Universal Studios Japan, Universal Studios Hollywood and Universal Epic Universe, with a future area under construction at Universal Studios Singapore.
+is a themed area at Universal Studios Japan, Universal Studios Hollywood and Universal Epic Universe.
 A result of a partnership between Nintendo and Universal Destinations & Experiences, the area is based on Nintendo video game franchises, primarily the Mario and Donkey Kong franchises.

 The partnership between Nintendo and Universal was announced in May 2015.
 The construction of a Nintendo-themed area for Universal Studios Japan and both American locations was announced the following year.
 Construction began on the Universal Studios Japan area in June 2017.
 Following several delays due to the COVID-19 pandemic, the area opened at Universal Studios Japan on March 18, 2021.
 The Universal Studios Hollywood location opened on February 17, 2023, and the Epic Universe version opened along with the rest of the park on May 22, 2025.
 Mario creator Shigeru Miyamoto was heavily involved in the design of the area and attractions.